Emotional Support

 Other local activities include:- Roadside vigils

-- An annual World Day of Remembrance for Road Traffic Victims service held at St James's Church, Piccadilly.
-This annual ceremony will be taking place on Sunday 19th November 2017 at 2.30pm.
+- An annual World Day of Remembrance for Road Traffic Victims service held on Sunday 15th November 2020.

 Other local activities: